Honoré Zanchi: First sentence

+Appeal

-Zanchi appealed the decision, with his appeal trial scheduled for March 25, 2014, before the cour d'assises in Isère.
+Zanchi appealed the decision, with his appeal trial scheduled for 25 March 2014, before the cour d'assises in Isère.
 Attorney Sylvain Cormier was appointed as his new lawyer, and at trial, he argued that his client was actually innocent, claiming that if he was the killer, he would not have waited years before killing the victims.
-The court, on the other hand, claimed that it was the dismissal of the investigation into André's death a few weeks after Zanchi's release that had prompted him into beginning his killing spree.
+The court, on the other hand, claimed that it was the dismissal of the investigation into André's death a few weeks after Zanchi's release that had prompted him to begin his killing spree.

-On March 28, Zanchi was again found guilty in all three murders, but the court, finding mitigating circumstances, commuted his sentence to 30 years imprisonment.
+On 28 March, Zanchi was again found guilty in all three murders, but the court, finding mitigating circumstances, commuted his sentence to 30 years imprisonment.
 Zanchi and his lawyer filed another appeal, but it was dismissed the following year.